Crashdïet

-Crashdïet (often stylised as CRASHDÏET) are a Swedish glam metal band formed in Stockholm in 2000.
-The group consists of Martin Sweet, Peter London, Eric Young and Gabriel Keyes.
-They have released six albums: 2005's Rest in Sleaze, 2007's The Unattractive Revolution, 2010s Generation Wild, 2013's The Savage Playground, 2019's Rust, and 2022's Automaton.
+Crashdïet (often stylised as CRASHDÏET) is a Swedish sleaze rock/glam metal band formed in Stockholm in 2000.
+The group consists of Martin Sweet, Peter London, Michael Sweet and John Elliot.
+They have released six albums: 2005's Rest in Sleaze, 2007's The Unattractive Revolution, 2010's Generation Wild, 2013's The Savage Playground, 2019's Rust, and 2022's Automaton.
+The band is named after an unreleased Guns N' Roses song.

 History

 2000–2005: Formation and early years

 The band was originally formed in 2000 and built up a cult following with the release of their first demos, several of which were released on their official website via download.
 However, in late 2002, the band split up, with former members joining Repugnant and SubVision.
 Vocalist Dave Lepard then reformed the band with members from the current lineup, guitar player Martin Sweet and bassist Peter London were announced on the band's website on Christmas Day along with a call for drummers.
 In April 2003 Eric Young was announced as the band's new drummer.
 In 2003 Crashdiet released their first self-titled EP, and in 2004 they were signed to Universal Records.